Hoshaiah/demo-commit/cs-facts.md

 - **2025-06-26:** Floating-point can't represent 0.1 exactly, which is why 0.1 + 0.2 != 0.3 in most languages.
 - **2025-06-26:** Floating-point can't represent 0.1 exactly, which is why 0.1 + 0.2 != 0.3 in most languages.
 - **2025-06-26:** Quicksort averages O(n log n) but degrades to O(n^2) on already-sorted input with naive pivots.
+- **2025-06-26:** ASCII uses 7 bits (128 values); UTF-8 extends this to all of Unicode while staying ASCII-compatible.